Keep Calm and Carry On: Tips for Student Backpack Use

 Instead of bending at the waist to pick up a backpack from the floor, bend your knees while keeping the back straight to lower your body toward the floor.
 Pull the backpack close to your body and then push up into a stand by straightening your knees.

+Parents can assist by keeping an eye out for warning signs and advising based on the guidelines or making adjustments to their pack.
 Watch for warning signs that a backpack may be too heavy or ill fitting.
 These include difficulties putting on or taking off the backpack, pain, tingling, numbness, or changes in side to side posture when wearing the backpack, and red strap marks on the front of the shoulders after removing the pack.
+Additionally, if the child is leaning forward when wearing or complaining of back pain, see where changes can be made.

 Contact us to learn more or browse our roster of therapists to book directly!